 For our only full day in Flagstaff, we headed out to explore Petrified Forest National Park.
 There are two entrances to the park, the north entrance about 100 miles east of Flagstaff along the I-40.
 The south entrance is via Holbrook and US- 180.
 Both entrances have a visitor center and gift shop.

 Petrified Forest was another amazing park.
-The landscape born of volcanic activity, sediment deposits and geologic uplift looked as if it truly were a painted desert.
+The landscape born of volcanic activity, sediment deposits, and geologic uplift looked as if it truly were a painted desert.
 The Crystal Forest was my favorite stop.
 Here we found a ‘forest’ of petrified logs of varying colors and sizes, from small fossilized pieces to massive trunks.
 In addition to interesting geology, Petrified Forest has a history that spans over 13,000 years.
-Puebloan peoples lived at the site from about 650-2000 years ago.
+Puebloan peoples lived at the site from about 2000-650 years ago.
 This is evidenced by the many petroglyphs found at Newspaper Rock, an archaeological site along the road cutting through the park.
-In m more recent history, Petrified Forest also contains a portion of Historic Route 66, well traveled from 1926 through 1956, when the Interstate 40 opened and gave a faster route west (think Disney’s “Cars” movie).
+In more recent history, Petrified Forest also contains a portion of Historic Route 66, well-traveled from 1926 through 1956, until Interstate 40 opened and gave a faster route west (think Disney’s “Cars” movie).
 Petrified Forest is the only national park to preserve a portion of this historic route, marked by an old car in the roadbed.